 - Letter of Authorization signed by the owner(s), if an applicant is applying on behalf of the owner(s) registered on the Title Certificate.

-- Application Fee for the Temporary Use Permit and Public Hearing.
+- Application Fee for the Temporary Use Permit.

 - Project Summary Letter describing the proposed temporary use, alignment with City policies and impacts to the neighbourhood and community.